 Bogart’s Smokehouse is owned by the same group that owns Pappy’s, so it is no wonder they are both amazing.
 They had the best burnt ends — Pappy’s were amazing, but Bogart’s does them different and better.
 Their ribs were stocky little things, meaty beyond belief.
 They were a step down from Pappy’s, but very good.
 The beans were sweeter than anywhere else we dined in Missouri.

-*It is worth noting that Pappy’s Smokehouse was packed within 30 minutes of opening for lunch, and Bogart’s was at 20% capacity.
+*It is worth noting that Pappy’s Smokehouse was packed within 30 minutes of opening for lunch, and Bogart’s had plenty of empty seating at the same time of day.

 Sugarfire is on Washington Avenue in downtown STL, which makes it easy to find (close to City Museum).
 There was a surprising amount of parking in the area, something we aren’t used to.